KelseyBuckles/MME577_final/README.md

 ## Installation and configuration

 Once your machine is setup with ROS Melodic Morenia, Python 2, and git, fork and clone this repository from a terminal window in your machine, into a ROS workspace's src directory.
 Then, navigate to your workspace root, and build the workspace using `catkin_make`.
 Then, source the workspace using `source devel/setup.bash`.
-Launch the desired subpackage.
+Launch the desired subpackage using the format `roslaunch <name of subpackage> <launch file name>`.
 For eample, to launch the kelsey_actions subpackage, use `roslaunch kelsey_actions fancy_action.launch`.

 ## Getting started

 |A short guide to using your package.
 Include important commands, etc.|
+Thanks to the launch files on each subpackage, it is straightfoward to get started.
+Following the instructions in the Installation and Configuration section will launch the desired subpackage.

 ## Usage